New Compositions from the Eastern Mediterranean Musical Tradition

 Neda was created in the spring of 2012.

-Christos Barbas, Victoria Taskou, George Papaioannou and Pavlos Spyropoulos are four young musicians with a broad experience in the 6ields of Ottoman & traditional modal music as well as Byzantine, Baroque and classical music.
+Christos Barbas, Victoria Taskou, George Papaioannou and Pavlos Spyropoulos are four musicians with a broad experience in the 6ields of Ottoman & traditional modal music as well as Byzantine, Baroque and classical music.

 From the contact with these musical worlds comes their urge to merge seemingly diverse timbres into a new personal sound.